 And Now for the Good News:

 None of this is meant to discourage women or to bring negative thoughts or feelings to women marathoners.
 It's just the way it is.
 Understanding how to work with it is what makes someone truly a good runner.
-There isn't a whole lot that someone can do to increase their runners VO2max when they are already fit, however one can usually improve their running economy.
+It takes a lot of hard work to increase a runner's VO2max when they are already fit, however one can usually improve their running economy easily.

 As the war of the sexes continues in long distance running and females try to close the gap between male and female long distance running marathon times, it is exciting to be watching and learning.
 Can it happen?
 There is much controversy but really only time and dedicated female marathoners will tell!